agladman/futuremash/readme.md

 At the moment output is just send to the command line, as the corpus is not yet large enough to build statisying sentences.
 Once this improves, tweetbuilder.py will use the Twitter API (via Twython) to send them out into the world.

-## Configuring Gadgetech
+## Configuration
-The scripts that make up Gadgetech are built to read some configuration details from a file called `config.yml` which sits inside a `config` directory.
+The scripts that make up Futuremash are built to read some configuration details from a file called `config.yml` which sits inside a `config` directory.
 It should be structured as follows:

 ```